-BNY Mellon Municipal Bond Closed-end Funds Declare Distributions
+BNY Mellon Municipal Bond Closed-End Funds Declare Distributions

-BNY Mellon Investment Adviser, Inc. announced today that BNY Mellon Municipal Income, Inc., BNY Mellon Strategic Municipal Bond Fund, Inc. and BNY Mellon Strategic Municipals, Inc. (each, a "Fund") have declared a monthly distribution for each Fund's common shares as summarized below.
-The distributions are payable on June 30, 2022 to shareholders of record on June 14, 2022, with an ex-dividend date of June 13, 2022.
+BNY Mellon Investment Adviser, Inc. announced today that BNY Mellon Strategic Municipal Bond Fund, Inc. and BNY Mellon Strategic Municipals, Inc. (each, a "Fund") have declared a monthly distribution for each Fund's common shares as summarized below.
+The distributions are payable on August 31, 2022 to shareholders of record on August 12, 2022, with an ex-dividend date of August 11, 2022.

 |